 The rest of this paper is organized as follows.
 In Section II we introduce all necessary notations and definitions.
 We introduce an exact, but untenably slow algorithm in Section III.
 Then, in Section IV we show a very fast approximate algorithm that exploits novel observations and ideas from bioinformatics and image processing.
 Section V sees a detailed empirical study on real data.
-We offer conclusions and directions for future work in Section VI.
+The theoretical analysis is introduced in Section VI.
+We offer conclusions and directions for future work in Section VII.